ecs251-w19-ucdavis/collabrative-text-editor-server/meeting_notes/meeting_notes_20190220.md

 * Achieve the collabrative editing between two users on one document.

 ## Problem
-* The basic problems which we are trying to solve are:
-  * Convergence
-  * Causal order
-  * Cntention preservation
 * Now, we are considering the intention preservation problem, which using the OT algorithm to achieve it or maybe it would be better that we can lauch the other simple lock session to supervise the user's action to solve it.